srinivasulurao/divido-assessement/README.md

    library to parse the JSON, but not to fetch the data using the dot-separated path.

+4. Bonus points if you think ahead and the system you create is easily extensible to support different file types

 We have supplied example configuration files (in the `fixtures` folder) which your code should be able to handle.